tytydraco/yessleep/out/My_son_began_to_talk_to_someone_while_sleepwalking_someone_I_couldnt_see_I_bought_a_baby_monitor_to_catch_him_when_he_started_talking_and_what_I_saw_horrified_me_to_my_core.md

 Dragging myself back to my room, I flopped onto my bed, my head hitting the pillow with a thud.
 It was 3:21 AM; I needed to catch some sleep, fast.
 Tomorrow’s school run wasn’t going to drive itself.

 Stealing glances at James in the rearview mirror, I couldn’t help but notice how unusually quiet he was.
-Just sitting there, his gaze fixed outside, watching the world zoom by in a blur of colors and shapes.
-It was like he was lost in another world, one that only he could see.
+Just sitting there, his gaze fixed outside the car window, watching the world zoom by in a blur of colors and shapes.
+It was like he was lost in another world.

 We rolled into the school parking lot, and instantly, the place was buzzing with life.
 Kids were everywhere.
 They chattered away, their backpacks bounced as they sprinted to the school doors.
 The bell rang out, a loud reminder that the day was starting, urging everyone to hurry.